hannorein/rebound/docs/simulationarchive.md

 Instead of manually outputting each snapshot, you can also automate this process as shown below.

 ### Regular time intervals
-The following code automatically creates a Simulation Archive snapshot at regular intervals.
+The following code automatically creates a Simulationarchive snapshot at regular intervals.
 === "C"
     ```c
     struct reb_simulation* r = reb_simulation_create();